Roger Bannister: Places

+On 14 December 1973 the Black Lion Leisure Centre in Gillingham was officially opened by Bannister, noted in the local media "the runner best known for becoming the first person to run a sub-four-minute mile".
+The new centre was originally named Black Lion and later redeveloped and rebranded as Medway Park Sports Centre.

 In 1996, Pembroke College at the University of Oxford (where Bannister was Master for eight years) named a building in honour of his achievements.
 The Bannister Building, an 18th-century townhouse in Brewer Street, was converted to provide accommodation for graduate students.
 Following extensive refurbishments during 2011 and 2012, it became part of the building complex surrounding the Rokos Quad, and was then used for undergraduate accommodation.

 In March 2004, St Mary's Hospital Medical School named a lecture theatre after Bannister; on display is the stopwatch that was used to time the race, stopped at 3:59.
 Bannister also gave his name to the trophy presented to the winning team in the annual athletics varsity match between Imperial College School of Medicine and Imperial College London, as well as the award given to the graduating doctor of Imperial College School of Medicine who has achieved most in the sporting community.
 Bannister also purchased the cup (which bears his name) awarded to the winning team in the annual United Hospitals Cross-Country Championship, organised by London Universities and Colleges Athletics.
 The championship is contested by the five medical schools in London and the Royal Veterinary College.

 In 2012, Bannister carried the Olympic flame at the site of his memorable feat, in the Oxford University track stadium now named after him.